-Ash Villa is a 13 bedded acute inpatient unit for young people aged 13 to 18th birthday who are experiencing acute or complex mental health difficulties and their needs cannot be met by a community treatment package of care.
+Ash Villa is a 13 bedded acute inpatient unit for young people aged 13 to 18 years, who are experiencing acute or complex mental health difficulties and their needs cannot be met by a community treatment package of care.
 The unit provides support for both males and females.

 On this page:

 - What is inpatient care?

 - What can you expect at Ash Villa?

 Young people are admitted into our inpatient unit when the nature and severity of the mental health needs indicate a requirement for more intensive treatment than the community services are designed to provide.
 Community and inpatient services generally work together before and during an admission into the unit in order to plan the discharge together.
 Generally the young people who use the inpatient services return home after a period of assessment and treatment, under the supervision of the local community team.

 The dedicated multi-skilled team assigned to work at Ash Villa includes: